nussjustin/feature/README.md

 Each method will return a callback that takes a `context.Context` and returns a value of the specific type.

-Additionally each method can take an arbitrary number of options for adding metadata to the flag.
+Additionally, each method can take an arbitrary number of options for adding metadata to the flag.

 For example: